danilyef/c_plus_plus_specialization_coursera/red_belt/4 week/text_editor/README.md

-#### Programming Task: "Text Editor"
+### Programming Task: Text Editor

 Let's consider a simplified text editor supporting the following set of commands:

-1. Moving the cursor left (Left) and right (Right) by one position.
+- Moving the cursor left (Left) and right (Right) by one position.
-2. Inputting a character at the current cursor position (Insert).
+- Inputting a character at the current cursor position (Insert).
-3. Copying a fragment of text starting from the current cursor position to the clipboard (Copy).
+- Copying a fragment of text starting from the current cursor position to the clipboard (Copy).
-4. Cutting a fragment of text similar to copying, followed by deleting the copied characters from the text (Cut).
+- Cutting a fragment of text similar to copying, followed by deleting the copied characters from the text (Cut).
-5. Pasting the contents of the clipboard into the current cursor position (Paste).
+- Pasting the contents of the clipboard into the current cursor position (Paste).

 These commands are indeed supported by almost any text editor.
 Also, there are standard rules defining their effects: